JuliaPlots/PlotlyJS.jl/README.md

 Key features:

 - Simple types that both expose full plotly.js functionality _and_ provide a smoother Julia API for doing so
 - Dedicated display window via Electron (uses [Blink.jl](https://github.com/JunoLab/Blink.jl)).
-Allows _efficient_ updating of portions of the plot and exposes all [plotly.js functions](https://plot.ly/javascript/plotlyjs-function-reference/) in pure Julia
+Allows _efficient_ updating of portions of the plot and exposes all exported [plotly.js functions](https://plot.ly/javascript/plotlyjs-function-reference/) in pure Julia
 - Jupyter notebook integration

 For examples of usage, see the `examples` directory.